JessyDL/paradigm/docs/ecs.md

 Removing components is quite trivial.
 You can either call `.remove_components<Ts...>(entities)` on a `state` to remove select component types on a range of entities, or call `.destroy(entities)` to remove all components (and return the given entities back to the pool as an orphan).
 Note that removing components will keep the actual component data around till the end of the next invocation of `.tick(dTime)`.
 This is for systems (and filtering instructions), that operate on removed components (the `on_break` and `on_remove` filtering instructions).
 For this reason, you cannot remove and add the same component in the same tick as of now, but this might change in the future.

+### Restricted Mutability / mutate_components

+Components come in 2 varieties, the default is an 'unrestricted' component which can be modified freely by any system, and at any time — taking into account for when the component is locked by a system.
+There is a second variety which is a `psl::ecs::component_mutability_behaviour_t::unrestricted`.
+When a component is marked (at compile time) as such the only way to modify it is through the `state_t::mutate_components(...)` API.

+The advantage of this is that you can now listen for the `psl::ecs::on_mutate<>` filtering instruction in a system which will only contain entities who's components have been mutated between last tick and now.
+This is a much cheaper filtering operation than the `on_condition<>` filtering instruction.

+To have your component be marked as restricted you will need to specialize the `psl::ecs::component_trait_mutability_t<>` which can be found at [psl/ecs/component_traits.hpp](psl/inc/psl/ecs/component_traits.hpp).

 ## Packs
 The `ecs::pack<>` type is both a view into the component data, as well as a set of filtering instructions of what requirements the entities are supposed to have.
 This might seem like an odd combination, but simplifies systems, as well as makes clear the constraints of the data a variable will be working with.